sunset-developer/Inside-Joke-Bot/HELP.md

 * ```$fdeletegoof [mention] [quote]```
-  - Forcefully deletes the goof of any user in server.
+  - Forcefully deletes the goof of any user.